 Tip: If you have an active All Access license, you can find a discount for Complianz Pro in the Deals section of your account.

 If you are using Didomi as a consent management tool, then you must rewrite the ad codes managed by Advanced Ads as described here.

 - Like all solutions that show different ads to different users, this can show the wrong ads if the website uses caching.
 Our cache busting solves that.
 Our tests also showed that WP Rocket handles this well.

 - The non-personalized-ads for AdSense option doesn’t work for Auto ad codes added manually to the website (and not through our AdSense settings)

-- When you enabled the module and consent method but didn’t give your own consent, you will see a warning in the Ad Health section in the frontend.
-It is not really an issue but might irritate you.
+- When you enabled the module and consent method but didn’t consent, you will see a warning in the Ad Health section in the frontend.
+It is not an issue but might irritate you.
 Don’t worry.
-Only you see this warning, and it helps to debug why ads might not show up.
+Only you see this warning, which helps debug why ads might not appear.
 The warning disappears if you gave your consent.

 - This feature does not work on AMP yet, because the Google AMP bot might cache the status without ads and not show any at all.
 We will address this as soon as the cookie plugins we integrate with support AMP as well.

 - Cookie values including special characters like single quote (